Comparison in JPQL and Criteria API

 Comparing NULL values

-The following table shows how NULL values are handled by each comparison operator.
-One column presents a comparison of NULL value with a non NULL value.
-The other column presents a comparison of two NULL values:
+The following table shows how each comparison operator handles NULL values.
+One column shows the result of comparing a NULL value with a non-NULL value.
+The other column shows the result of comparing two NULL values:

 <, <=, >, >= NULL NULL